 “…when you go out into the woods and you look at trees, you see all these different trees.
 And some of them are bent, and some of them are straight, and some of them are evergreens, and some of them are whatever.
 And you look at the tree and you allow it.
 You appreciate it.
 You see why it is the way it is.
 You sort of understand that it didn’t get enough light, and so it turned that way.
 And you don’t get all emotional about it.
 You just allow it.
 You appreciate the tree.”

 By allowing something or someone to just be, you’re not absorbing anything negative from it.
-Below, I’ll explain how to then turn something non-negative, or neutral, into a positive thought.
+Below, I’ll explain how to then turn something neutral into a positive thought.
+If you want more on Ram Dass, here is a popular book of his (I haven’t read it yet, but the reviews speak for it).

 So start turning people into trees – including me, it’ll help my tree pose in yoga 😉

-This is something I wouldn’t do, but I had to remind myself that this person isn’t me.
+I have no need for selfies because I don’t really have social media so I would never do what she was doing, but I had to remind myself that this girl isn’t me.
 She didn’t grow up like I did.
 I have to accept her how she is.
 So I turned it around and genuinely thought, get it girl, I hope you feel confident and love yourself.

 Someone robs a bank?
 That’s the best they can do given what they’ve had in life.
 Someone takes your lunch at work?
 That’s the best they can do given what they’ve had in life.
 Someone burps next to you on the plane?
 That’s the best they can do given what they’ve had in life.